Classic Sci Fi TV: Star Trek: Deep Space Nine (1993)

 Classic Sci Fi TV: Our ongoing look back at many of the classics of science fiction and fantasy television.

 What Is It?
-Deep Space Nine is a former Cardassian space station orbiting the planet Bajor which is now administered jointly by the United Federation of Planets and the Bajoran government.
-It was once used as a base of operations for the Cardassians when they occupied Bajoran space, but now it is a place of interstellar commerce and diplomacy and it is also used to monitor a stable wormhole nearby that provides a gateway to the Gamma quadrant.
-Captain Benjamin Sisko heads up a crew dedicated to keeping the peace and exploring this new section of the galaxy while also dealing with the tensions between the many races present on the station.
+Deep Space Nine is a former Cardassian space station orbiting Bajor, now jointly administered by the United Federation of Planets and the Bajoran government.
+Once used as a base for the Cardassian occupation, it now serves as a hub for interstellar commerce and diplomacy, while monitoring a nearby stable wormhole to the Gamma Quadrant.
+Captain Benjamin Sisko leads a crew dedicated to maintaining peace in the sector, exploring new territories, and navigating the tensions between the many races present on the station.

 Aired: Syndication, 1993-99, 7 Seasons Totaling 176 Episodes